jgillum/superfastmatch/README.md

 Acknowledgements
 ----------------

+This is a fork from the original (https://github.com/mediastandardstrust/superfastmatch)

 Thanks to [Martin Moore](http://martinjemoore.com/) and [Ben Campbell](http://scumways.com) at [Media Standards Trust](http://mediastandardstrust.org) for ongoing support for the project and to [Tom Lee](http://sunlightfoundation.com/people/tlee/), [Drew Vogel](http://sunlightfoundation.com/people/dvogel/), [Kaitlin Lee](http://sunlightfoundation.com/people/klee/) and [James Turk](http://sunlightfoundation.com/people/jturk/) at [Sunlight Labs](http://sunlightlabs.com) for being willing testers, early adopters and proponents of open source!